 Stone tower or tower and Ka’ba is a fourteen-meter-high tower still boasts a more or less intact entrance façade built almost exclusively by finely cut slabs of white limestone with the striking exception of three rows of windows that are in dark limestone.
 The location of the windows is visibly not related to the interior plan of the building, which was a single room raised above almost eight meters of solid masonry.

 The function of this stone tower is not clear yet but it is believed that the building could have been a fire temple, tomb of Cyrus 1, treasure trove, or investiture tower.

-The Tall-e Takht refers to the great fortified terrace platform built on a hill at the northern limit of Pasargadae.
+The Tal-e Takht refers to a great fortified terrace platform on a hill at the northern limit of Pasargadae built In later period.
 This limestone structure is built from dry masonry, using large regular stone blocks and a jointing technique called anathyrosis, which was known in Asia Minor in the 6th century.
 The first phase of the construction was built by Cyrus the Great, halted at his death in 530 BCE.
 The second phase was built under Darius the Great (522-486 BCE), using mud brick construction.

 The magnificent regularity signifying the universe is used to express the king's power.
 What results from a survey of gardens in Mesopotamia show that gardens built in the Achaemenid period were used to represent the country's political power, and were designed in a way to make it possible for tributaries and taxpayers to understand that they were ruled by a powerful ruler.